 I love soup.
 During the winter I could easily survive on soup alone!
-This Instant Pot Ham and Cabbage Soup is particularly delicious and warming (and man it's cold outside at the moment, our street was covered in ice this morning!).
+This Instant Pot Ham and Cabbage Soup is particularly delicious and warming (and man it's cold outside as I write this.

 Instant Pot Pressure Cooker Ham and Cabbage Soup

-- 1 unsmoked gammon joint, 700 g, if your joint is bigger, make sure you read this
+- 700 g unsmoked gammon joint if your joint is bigger, make sure you read my gammon cooking times

 - 5 black peppercorns